bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 ## Testing your project

-As you can see in the above Android Workflows, the **Android Lint** and **Android Unit Test** Steps are by default included in your Workflow.
+As you can see in the above Android Workflow, the **Android Lint** and **Android Unit Test** Steps are by default included in your Workflow.

-For UI testing, add our **\[BETA\] Virtual Device Testing for Android** step to run Android UI tests on virtual devices.
-Available test types - make sure you select one!
+For UI testing, add our **\[BETA\] Virtual Device Testing for Android** step to run[ Android UI tests on virtual devices](/testing/device-testing-for-android/).
+These are the available test types:

 * instrumentation
 * robo